Sending out pitches using the Propel Outlook add-in

 If you would like to write your pitch now and send it later, you can use Propel's scheduling feature.
 Scheduled emails are sent even if you are not at your computer, and even if your computer is turned off.

-You can schedule individual emails or mail merges using the respective Send Later and Schedule Mail Merge buttons.
+You can schedule individual emails or mail merges using the Schedule button under Single Send or Mail Merge, as appropriate.
 For more information about scheduling pitches, please see Outlook Send Later.

 Creating Bulk Drafts